saucelabs/elemental-next/frontend/tips/27-parallel/_ruby.md

----
-language: ruby
-level: 2
-hide_sidebar: true
-publish_date: 2013-11-26
-last_update:
-    date: 2023-03-10
----

-## A Solution

-Rather than run your tests in series (which is what you get out of the box with Selenium) you can dramatically speed things up by running them in parallel.
-Couple this with [the ability to run your tests in any browser](https://elementalselenium.com/docs/cloud/26-cloud) and you're on to some solid footing with your test automation.

-But keep in mind that doing this requires some consideration into how you structure your tests, but the pay off is well worth the effort.

 ### A brief primer on Good Test Writing

 In order to write tests that work well in parallel there are some simple guidelines to follow: